- Causes and risk factors

 Two tests that are commonly used to detect bladder cancer include (3):

+- Cystoscopy: Cystoscopy involves inserting a cystoscope, a thin tube into the urethra, up to the bladder, to observe any abnormal areas (3).
+While a cystoscopy can offer high accuracy (5), it is costly, invasive and uncomfortable for the patient (6).
 Further, even after initial diagnosis, surveillance and regular monitoring of bladder cancer is critical.
 Bladder cancer surveillance is suggested every 3-6 months in year 1 and 2, every 6-12 months in year 3 and 4, followed by yearly after this time (7).

 As a cystoscopy may not always be practical or feasible for patients and can be a costly procedure to follow repeatedly, finding new methods to detect as well as monitor bladder cancer is actively being researched.